A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems: Methodology

 \subsection{Auxiliary Results}

 \sa{In this section, we investigate some sufficient conditions on step-size sequence $\{\tau_k,\sigma_k,\theta_k\}$ and the parameter sequence $\{\alpha_k,\beta_k,t_k\}$ that can guarantee some desirable convergence properties for GAPD.
-Note that both APD and APDB are particular cases of the GAPD \eyh{algorithm} such that the iterate and the step-size sequences, generated according to Algorithms~\ref{alg:APD} and~\ref{alg:APDB}; hence, we later establish our main results in sections~\ref{sec:main_thm_proof} and~\ref{sec:main_thm_proof_backtrack} using the results of this section.} \begin{theorem} Suppose Assumption~\ref{assum} holds, and $\{x_k,y_k\}_{k\geq 0}$ is generated by GAPD stated in Algorithm~\ref{alg:GAPD} using a parameter sequence $\{\tau_k,\sigma_k,\theta_k\}_{k\geq 0}$ that satisfies Assumption~\ref{assum:step}.
+Both APD and APDB, {with the iterate and the step-size sequences generated as in Algorithms~\ref{alg:APD} and~\ref{alg:APDB}, respectively,} are particular cases of the GAPD algorithm; hence, we later establish our main results in Sections~\ref{sec:main_thm_proof} and~\ref{sec:main_thm_proof_backtrack} using the results of this section.} \begin{theorem} Suppose Assumption~\ref{assum} holds, and $\{x_k,y_k\}_{k\geq 0}$ is generated by GAPD stated in Algorithm~\ref{alg:GAPD} using a parameter sequence $\{\tau_k,\sigma_k,\theta_k\}_{k\geq 0}$ that satisfies Assumption~\ref{assum:step}.
 Then for any $(x,y)\in\cX\times\cY$ and $K\geq 1$,

-where $\Delta(x,y)$ is defined in \eqref{eq:delta}, \sa{$T_K$ and $(\bar{x}_K,\bar{y}_K)$ are defined in Theorem~\ref{thm:main}}. \end{theorem} \begin{proof} For $k\geq0$, using Lemma \ref{lem_app:prox} in the appendix for the $y$- and $x$-subproblems in Algorithm~\ref{alg:GAPD} we get two inequalities that hold for any $y\in\cY$ and $x\in\cX$:
+where $\Delta(x,y)$ is defined in \eqref{eq:delta}, {$T_K$ and $(\bar{x}_K,\bar{y}_K)$ are defined in Theorem~\ref{thm:main}}. \end{theorem} \begin{proof} For $k\geq0$, using Lemma \ref{lem_app:prox} in the appendix for the $y$- and $x$-subproblems in Algorithm~\ref{alg:GAPD} we get two inequalities that hold for any $y\in\cY$ and $x\in\cX$:

 For all $k\geq 0$, let $A_{k+1}\triangleq \frac{1}{\sigma_k}\bD_{\cY}(y,y_k)-\frac{1}{\sigma_k}{\bD_{\cY}(y,y_{k+1})} -\frac{1}{\sigma_k}\bD_{\cY}(y_{k+1},y_k)$ and $B_{k+1}\triangleq \frac{1}{\tau_k}\bD_{\cX}(x,x_k)-\frac{1}{\tau_k}{\bD_{\cX}(x,x_{k+1})}-\frac{1}{\tau_k}\bD_{\cX}(x_{k+1},x_k)-{\frac{\mu}{2}\norm{x-x_{k+1}}_\cX^2}$.
 The inner product in \eqref{eq:sc-f} can be lower bounded using convexity of $\Phi(x,y_{k+1})$ in $x$ as follows: